... The Microsoft® .NET Framework is the infrastructure for the overall .NET Platform. The common language runtime

-and class libraries (including Microsoft Windows® Forms, ADO.NET, and ASP.NET)
+runtime and class libraries (including Microsoft Windows® Forms, ADO.NET, and

-combine to provide services and solutions that can be easily integrated within and
+ASP.NET) combine to provide services and solutions that can be easily integrated within

-execution environment, simplified development and deployment, and seamless
+feature-rich application execution environment, simplified development and deployment,

-Oracle 9.2.0 database from the .NET Framework using C#,
+connect to an Oracle 9.2.0 database from the .NET Framework using

 The Microsoft® .NET Framework Software Development Kit (SDK) includes the .NET